Staff Assist Buttons for Hospitals: What They Do and What They Miss

 Our system covers both fixed workstations and mobile staff on one platform, with independent network coverage across the full facility.

 Both the Joint Commission and OSHA require coverage beyond fixed stations [3].
-Those regulatory frameworks translate into practical evaluation questions.
+Those regulatory frameworks translate into specific questions.

 Does the system survive a Wi-Fi outage?
 Ask the vendor what network the button runs on.
-If the answer is your hospital's Wi-Fi, ask what happens when it goes down.
+If it's your hospital's Wi-Fi, ask what happens when it goes down.
 The wireless duress alarm guide explains why network independence matters.

 Does the alert reach multiple responders?
 Single-console routing is a single point of failure.
 Ask how many people receive the alert and through what channels.

 Is the activation false-alarm-resistant?
-Ask for the vendor's false alarm data.
-If they don't have any, that's an answer.
-Transparency signals confidence in the design.
-Law enforcement guidance specifically recommends dual-action or covered designs to prevent accidental activation [5].
+Ask for false alarm data.
+If they won't share it, that tells you what the numbers look like.
+Law enforcement guidance recommends dual-action or covered designs to prevent accidental activation [5].

 Does the vendor cover mobile staff on the same platform?
 A static button at the desk and a wearable badge in the hallway should operate on:

 If the vendor only sells fixed-mount devices, you'll need a second system.
-Two systems that don't talk to each other create gaps.
+Two systems that don't talk to each other create gaps that only surface during an incident.

 STAFF ASSIST BUTTONS